pavelbrn/SpeakyDoc/README.md

 ![SpeakyDoc Screenshot](docs/images/SpeakyDoc2.png)
 ## Notes

-This project is designed to run locally via Docker.
-We can expand this project to use local models via ollama or Hugginface.
+This project is designed to run locally with Docker.
+We can expand this project to use local models from ollama or Hugginface.